 Racial Violence Has Not Made It Into the Conversation about Race

-If we're going to have a conversation about race, we should include violent black mobs in the list of conversation topics.
-After all, recent mob violence is the closest our nation has come to widespread racial strife in over 50 years.
+If we're going to have a conversation about race, we should include violent "flash mobs" in the list of conversation topics.
+After all, recent flash mob violence is the closest our nation has come to widespread racial strife in over 50 years.

 If mobs of white youths were going about chanting the phrase "white boys," beating mostly on blacks and attacking black-owned businesses, then the nation would pay attention.
 Academic, media, political, and legal elites would be calling for symposia, expanded reporting, legislation, and lawsuits.